 The dentist will examine your face, neck, lips, teeth, tongue, and cheeks to check for lumps, masses, sores, discolorations, or growths.
 If we notice any abnormalities, we may recommend a biopsy for an accurate diagnosis or refer you to a specialist for further diagnosis and treatment.

-If you notice red or white lesions or sores that do not heal for over two weeks, do not wait for your regular checkup; please schedule an appointment for an oral cancer screening test near Brampton, Caledon at your earliest convenience.
+If you notice red or white lesions or sores that do not heal for over two weeks, do not wait for your regular dental checkup; please schedule an appointment for an oral cancer screening test near Brampton, Caledon at your earliest convenience.